mohsenmoqadam/EPRIQ/README.md

 ### How to use?

 You can use this module as regular Erlang modules or compile and test it by this recipe:
-(write these command on Erlang REPL)
+(write these commands on Erlang REPL)
 ```
 c(epriq).
 c(epriq_test).